harvesthill/reddit-wiki-archive/steroids/sides/hypertrophic_cariomyopathy.md

 [See here](http://journals.lww.com/cjsportsmed/Abstract/1997/04000/Left_Ventricular_Size_and_Function_in_Elite.3.aspx):

-&gt; The smaller LVDEd in DUs is coupled with a significantly disproportionate septal and posterior wall thickness in DUs when indexed to body mass compared to DFs.
+> The smaller LVDEd in DUs is coupled with a significantly disproportionate septal and posterior wall thickness in DUs when indexed to body mass compared to DFs.
 There was no direct evidence of diastolic dysfunction detected by mitral inflow velocity patterns.

 So no abnormalities other than hypertrophy itself.